JackHarrisson/ENGR-101-Project-3-Team-14/README.md

 9. Copy all **dll** files from the SFML file into the project file.
 10. Instead of **Compile**, **Build** and **Run** select **make** from Geany menu.
 11. **make** then **execute** Server.hpp first and then do the same to Robot.cpp
+12. Once you **execute** Robot.cpp it will promt you to enter "1" for Core, "2" for Completion or "3" for Challenge.